antarctica/basdoc/README.md

 text
 ```

+Note that images will only be displayed, if you have access to the [BAS Digital Workspace](https://nercacuk.sharepoint.com/sites/basdigitalwmod-whats-new).

 ## Using this as a GitHub repository template

 This repository can also be used as a GitHub repository template.
 Click `Use this template` above to make a copy of it to your own account.